BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 #let False = "False"

 == Symbolic Simulation for Functional Properties
-The input to the symbolic simulation consists of an antecedent and a list of output constraints.
+The input to symbolic trajectory evaluation consists of an antecedent and a list of output constraints.
   - The antecedent maps BDD variables to input wires in the circuit
   - The output constraints map BDD expressions to signals in the circuit
     - These allow us to assert if a certain wires should be high/low/either at a certain time step for given conditions based on the antecedent

-- These were traditionally written in the form of LTL formulae, but have been rewritten into a 4 tuple form in the 2013 paper, in VOSS and in JasperGold.
+These were traditionally written in the form of LTL formulae, but have been rewritten into a 4 tuple form in VOSSII as follows:

-In JasperGold, antecedents and output constraints are written in the following form:
 $ [("signal", "tickStart":"tickEnd", "highExpr", "lowExpr")] $

 This is equivalent to the LTL formula `N^tick ((highExpr -> (signal is 1) and lowExpr -> (signal is 0))) for each tick in the range`.